pali-english/pali-english.github.io/README.md

 of the signless and the empty:
 their path is hard to trace,
 like birds in the sky.

+    Yesaṁ sannicayo natthi:
+        Yesaṁ: of whom
+        Sannicayo: accumulation, hoarding
+        Natthi: is not, does not exist

+    Ye pariññātabhojanā:
+        Ye: who
+        Pariññātabhojanā: having understood food or sustenance (a metaphor for the necessities or conditions of existence)

+    Suññato animitto ca, vimokkho yesaṁ gocaro:
+        Suññato: emptiness
+        Animitto: signless, without a mark or sign
+        Ca: and
+        Vimokkho: liberation
+        Yesaṁ: of whom
+        Gocaro: domain, pasture, scope

+    Ākāseva sakuntānaṁ, gati tesaṁ durannayā:
+        Ākāseva: just like in the sky
+        Sakuntānaṁ: of the birds
+        Gati: path, course
+        Tesaṁ: of them
+        Durannayā: difficult to trace or follow

 Yassāsavā parikkhīṇā,
 āhāre ca anissito;
 Suññato animitto ca,